Electrification of a local health post in Mityal – Palpa, Nepal

 A maintenance workshop was carried out with the participation of local community members and students from the Kathmandu University that visited the site on a field trip to evaluate the performance of the wind turbine.
 All aspects of preemptive maintenance were explained such as painting of the blades, repair of the leading edge in case of erosion, untwisting of the transmission cables and greasing the yaw hub, tail hinge and bearing hub.

-The system was handed over to the Village Development Committee who will be responsible for the system’s maintenance requirements, along with the project partners’ support, and also for its financial sustainability.
+The system was handed over to the Ward Office who will be responsible for the system’s maintenance requirements, along with the project partners’ support, and also for its financial sustainability.